terranodo/tegola-docs/content/configuration/index.md

 ## Map Layer Default Tags

 Map Layer Default Tags provide a convenient way to encode additional tags that are not supplied by a data provider.
-If a Defalt Tag is defined and the same tag is returned by the Provider, the Provider defined tage will take precedence.
+If a Default Tag is defined and the same tag is returned by the Provider, the Provider defined tag will take precedence.

 Default Tags are `key = value` pairs.